 With the old country ties in mind, one lawyer in Omaha took it upon himself to bring some fellow Irishmen back to Omaha to stump for “Cowboy” Jim Dahlman, Omaha’s corrupt longtime mayor who was controlled by local boss Tom Dennison.
 Did his tireless campaigning get him a seat in the Nebraska State Legislature?
-Was there dirty money involved in building his palatial home?
+Was there dirty money involved in his palatial home?
+This is a history of the John E. Reagan House in the Kountze Place neighborhood of North Omaha.

 A Biography of John E. Reagan